GW-HIVE/CensuScope/README.md

 - Not modified by CensuScope
 - May be shared across multiple runs and analyses

 CensuScope treats the BLAST database as a fixed reference against which sampled reads are aligned.
+Common database options include:

+- **NCBI NT database** (standard, comprehensive)
+  - Use NCBI's [FTP BLAST Site](https://ftp.ncbi.nlm.nih.gov/blast/db/) to locate and download BLAST database files, including NT.
+- **SlimNT** (curated, reduced database)
+  - The GitHub Repo to create or download `slimNT.fa` can be found [here](https://github.com/GW-HIVE/slimNT).
+- **Filtered NT** (lab-specific filtered database)
+  - The GitHub Repo to create or download `filter_nt.fa` can be found [here](https://github.com/GW-HIVE/filtered_nt).

+The README [blast_database.md](https://github.com/GW-HIVE/CensuScope/blob/readme-updates-crw/docs/blast_database.md) in the `docs` folder can provide more information and step-by-step directions.

 #### **Taxonomy database** (internal, static)
 - SQLite database derived from the NCBI taxonomy